rphardy/rphardy.github.io/_posts/2025-11-04-complex-feature-selection-in-HAR.md

 Multicollinearity will occur when two or more input variables are *highly* correlated with each other, it is a scenario we attempt to avoid as in short, while it won't necessarily affect the predictive accuracy of our model, it can make it difficult to trust the statistics that describe how well the model is performing, and how much effect each input variable is truly having.
 CFS does a good job of reducing multicollinearity since it assigns more merit (as defined above) to features that are not correlated.

-We'll code this approach in Python and see how it works out in our model predictions!
+We'll code the CFS approach in Python and see how it works out in our model predictions!

-Let's first attempt an industry standard approach to feature selection in HAR tasks and see how far we get.
+Let's first attempt the industry standard approach to feature selection in HAR tasks and see how far we get.

 <br>
 # LinearSVC + RFECV <a name="linSVCRFECV-title"></a>